Create KPI base searches in ITSI

 This base search can be used to build KPIs for CPU metrics.

-You cannot change the Team field because all KPI base searches exist in the Global team.
+You can't change the Team field because all KPI base searches exist in the Global team.
 All users have read access to the Global team.

 - Click Create.